- New Revelation Series

 So, what can we say here?
 Rev 8:13 says that the next three trumpets (five, six, and seven) will begin three woes.
 So the last three trumpets are set apart or consecrated to heralding three woes, and they could be said to be ordained, consecrated, or dedicated to that purpose.

 The first five trumpet blasts were against the earth and caused tribulation for its inhabitants.
 We see grace in the first five.
 God provided for His people, that is, Jewish and Gentile believers in Christ through this ordeal; that is grace.
 Believers alive during this time will be present in the tribulation.

-To begin this woe, a star falls from heaven.
+To begin this woe, John observes a star that had fallen from heaven.
+John did not see it fall; it had already fallen and was down when the fifth trumpet sounded.
 This is not a falling star, or meteor, like we can see nightly if we look up on a clear night.
 We need some help to understand this star.
 Remember that when the third angel sounded a star fell from heaven.
 That star was called Wormwood, or bitter.
 See comments on Revelation 8:1.
 This is not the star John called Wormwood.
 This is a different event.
 This star is not named and remains unnamed and we will not speculate on the name.